19hours/sg-statutes/Acts/Presidential Elections Act.md

 (3A) An overseas elector shall also be entitled to be admitted to vote at the overseas polling station allotted to him by the Registration Officer under section 13A(3) of the Parliamentary Elections Act (Cap.
 218).

-[19/2001 wef 15/05/2001]
+[19/2001]

-(4) Unless the Returning Officer, by notification in theGazetteor under section 33C(3)(b), appoints any other hour, the poll shall open at 8 a.m. on the day appointed under section 16(5) and shall close at 8 p.m. on that day.
+(4) Unless the Returning Officer, by notification in theGazetteor under section 33C(3)(b) , appoints any other hour, the poll shall open at 8 a.m. on the day appointed under section 16(5) and shall close at 8 p.m. on that day.

+[11/2010 wef 01/07/2010]

+[19/2001]

 (5) The presiding officer shall —